 Suricata consists of several ‘building blocks’ called threads, thread-modules and queues.
 A thread is like a process that runs on a computer.
 Suricata is multi-threaded, so multiple threads are active at once.
 A thread-module is a part of a functionality.
 One module is for example for decoding a packet, another is the detect-module and another one the output-module.
 A packet can be processed by more than one thread.
 The packet will be passed on to the next thread through a queue.
 Packets will be processed by one thread at a time, but there can be multiple packets being processed at a time by the engine. (see Max-pending-packets) A thread can have one or more thread-modules.
 If they have more modules, they can only be active on a a time.
 The way threads, modules and queues are arranged together is called the Runmode.

 7.1.1.
 Different runmodes¶

 You can choose a runmode out of several predefined runmodes.
 The command line option –list-runmodes shows all available runmodes.
-All runmodes have a name: auto, single, autofp.
-The heaviest task is the detection; a packet will be checked against thousands of signatures.
+All runmodes have a name: single, workers, autofp.

 For more information about the command line options concerning the runmode, see Command Line Options.